 Final Thoughts on Snorkeling Key West

 Some people go to Key West for romance, other to seek out water sports, or even riding bikes on Key West.
-For us, our romantic weekends combine a little of all of these, which is what we found so beautiful about snorkeling on Key West.
+For us, a romantic weekends in Florida combine a little of all of these, which is what we found so beautiful about Key West snorkeling.
 Every trip was snorkeling plus.
 We took a sunset cruise and went snorkeling one day, and the next took a bugeye schooner for a kayak and snorkel adventure.
 There are so many choices, options, trips, and combinations.
 You could try something new every day of your vacation and still not run out of tours!

 Even if your idea of paradise is a stiff mojito, conch fritter, and slice of key lime pie, you really should try snorkeling in Key West if you’re the least bit curious.
 Of course, you should snorkel before the mojito, but you just might find a glass of champagne in your hand on the way back to shore.